Additivity of quantum relative entropies as a single-copy criterion: Introduction

-For a general family of sets $\{\cS_n\}_{n \in \mathbb{N}}$, the minimized relative entropy is generally non-additive.
+For a general family of sets $\{\cF_n\}_{n \in \mathbb{N}}$, the minimized relative entropy is generally non-additive.
 A prominent example is the relative entropy of entanglement, which fails to be additive~\cite{vollbrecht2001entanglement}.
 A similar phenomenon occurs in the resource theory of magic, where the set of stabilizer states also leads to non-additivity~\cite{veitch2014resource}.
 Nonetheless, additivity holds for some specific resource theories, such as the resource theory of coherence~\cite{winter2016operational} or for some specific family of states~\cite{zhu2010additivity,audenaert2002asymptotic,rubboli2024new}.

-When $\rho_1=\rho_2$, the problem in~\eqref{eq:strong-weak additivity} reduces to weak additivity, which concerns the case of multiple identical copies of a single state.
-Another important and closely related quantity is the regularized relative entropy:
+When $\rho_j=\rho$ for all $j=1,\dots,k$, the problem in~\eqref{eq:strong-weak additivity} reduces to weak additivity, which concerns the case of multiple identical copies of a single state.
+An important and closely related quantity is the regularized relative entropy:

-which plays a central role in several settings, including providing upper bounds on resource distillation rates~\cite{horodecki2013quantumness} and determining the Stein exponent in generalized quantum hypothesis testing~\cite{Brandao2,hayashi2024generalized,lami2024solution}.
-The regularized expression involves an optimization problem over the space $\cS_n$ together with a limit \(n \rightarrow +\infty\) which makes its computation generally challenging.
+which plays a central role in several settings, including providing upper bounds on resource distillation rates~\cite{horodecki2013quantumness} and determining the Stein exponent in generalized quantum hypothesis testing~\cite{Brandao2,hayashi2024generalized,lami2025solution}.
+The regularized expression involves an optimization problem over the space $\cF_n$ together with a limit \(n \rightarrow +\infty\) which makes its computation generally challenging.
 In particular, the additivity problem in~\eqref{eq:strong-weak additivity} is directly relevant to the computation of the regularized quantity, as weak additivity implies that the regularized expression coincides with its single-copy form, making the problem tractable in many instances.

 A natural setting where additivity questions become relevant is generalized hypothesis testing, where the error exponents can be expressed in terms of regularized relative entropies.
-Consider a device that outputs either $n$ copies of a state $\rho$ (null hypothesis), or a state $\sigma^{\n}$ drawn from a closed and compact subset $\mathcal{S}_n$ of positive operators (alternative hypothesis).
+Consider a device that outputs either $n$ copies of a state $\rho$ (null hypothesis), or a state $\sigma^{\n}$ drawn from a closed and compact subset $\mathcal{F}_n$ of positive operators (alternative hypothesis).
 The goal is to distinguish between these two scenarios